ronnyp07/Udacity-EC2-Admin-Role/README.md

 - Create IAM role with admin privileges
 - Attach the IAM role to the EC2 instance created earlier
+- Create a S3 Bucket with your application files
 - Connect to your EC2 instance via SSH
 - Use CLI tool in the EC2 instance
+- Browse your application